The Hours (2002) / Drama

 Cast: Nicole Kidman, Julianne Moore, Meryl Streep, Ed Harris, Jack Rovello

-Directed By Stephen Daldry
+Director: Stephen Daldry

-THE HOURS is the kind of film that either has resonance with you or it doesn't.
+The Hours is the kind of film that either has resonance with you or it doesn't.
 It didn't really for me, but being a young(ish) male, I doubt that it was necessarily meant to.
 I suspect that it definitely strikes a chord in many women, especially those in the 40s and above.
 That's not to say that others can't appreciate it, after all, the director, the screenwriter, and the author who wrote the book (Michael Cunningham) on which this is adapted from are all male.
 Yet, the true feeling for the plights of the characters still did not evoke much feeling within me.

 The story follows three women alive during different eras.
-We start with the writer Virginia Woolf, who looks to be drowning herself in a river at the beginning of the film.
+We start with the writer Virginia Woolf Kidman, Birthday Girl), who looks to be drowning herself in a river at the beginning of the film.
 Jumping back, we learn of her struggles in keeping her sanity, being very unhappy with things for reason only she can truly comprehend.
-The same goes for Laura, a 1950s mother who is confined by her everyday existence as a housewife, also contemplating suicide as a means to escape.
-Then there is the Clarissa of today, having to prepare a party to celebrate the lifelong achievement of her beloved writer friend suffering from AIDS.
-All of the stories are linked to Woolf's work, Mrs. Dalloway, also drawing upon the themes of being trapped in a life of pleasing others, and notions of suicide to escape.
+The same goes for Laura (Moore, Far from Heaven), a 1950s mother who is confined by her everyday existence as a housewife, also contemplating suicide as a means to escape.
+Then there is the Clarissa of today (Streep, Adaptation), having to prepare a party to celebrate the lifelong achievement of her beloved writer friend suffering from AIDS.
+All of the stories are linked to Woolf's work, "Mrs. Dalloway", also drawing upon the themes of being trapped in a life of pleasing others, and notions of suicide to escape.

-I would not recommend THE HOURS to most people, as this is a sophisticated, stuffy, and borderline pretentious endeavor that would probably bore the majority of viewers out there.
+I would not recommend The Hours to most people, as this is a sophisticated, stuffy, and borderline pretentious endeavor that would probably bore the majority of viewers out there.
 However, if you like introspective and challenging stories about women coming to grips with their own mortality, sexuality, and societal roles as woman and mother, the quality of this film should leave a lasting impression.
 Fans of the three leading ladies, and of the literary works of Virginia Woolf in particular, should be ecstatic.
 For the rest of us, this film is like medicine.
 We know it's probably good for us, but the bitter taste is enough to avoid it unless absolutely necessary.